BGI-Qingdao/SpaGRN/docs/source/index.rst

 |stars|  |docs|

-4D-BioReconX
+SpaGRN
 ========================================================
-.. rubric:: a bioinformatic framework for reconstructing 4D spatial transcriptomics atlas and spatiotemporal analyses+
+.. rubric:: a comprehensive tool to infer TF-centred, spatial gene regulatory networks for the spatially resolved transcriptomic data.

-**4D-BioReconX** is a scalable and versatile framework designed to construct a comprehensive four-dimensional (4D) spatial transcriptomics atlas of whole animals at single-cell resolution. \
+**4D-BioReconX** is a scalable and versatile framework designed to infer TF-centred, spatial gene regulatory networks for the spatially resolved transcriptomic data.\
-This approach enables us to track the intricate spatiotemporal dependencies of morphogenetic gradients and regenerative patterning. \
 It runs based on spatial transcriptomics data, such as Stereo-seq (spatial enhanced resolution omics sequencing) data. \
 Notably, we are still working on the improvement of performance and calculation efficiency.

 * Get quickly started by browsing :ref:`/content/00_Installation.rst`, :ref:`/content/01_Basic_Usage.rst` or :ref:`/tutorials/index.rst`.
-* Use our planarian manuscript workflow by following :ref:`/planarianmanuscript/index.rst`.
-* Open to discuss and provide feedback on `Github <https://github.com/BGI-Qingdao/4D-BioReconX>`_.
+* Open to discuss and provide feedback on `Github <https://github.com/BGI-Qingdao/SpaGRN>`_.

 Highlights